 About 65% of all utilities are privately owned, not public, so they won’t be documented by services like 811 locating.
 Private utility locating won’t replace the services provided by 811, but ideally we should be called to follow after 811 marks public utilities within your project area.
 Our private utility locating service is done in accordance with the ASCE 38-02 data and collection standards, providing a complete, reliable picture of your project area.

 How deep can your equipment locate lines?

-- Electromagnetic Scanning - Depth ability of Electromagnetic Scanning (EM) is dependant on many variables including the type of soil, amount of moisture, and local interference, but is generally up to 20’ feet deep in standard soil conditions.
+- Electromagnetic Scanning - Depth ability of Electromagnetic Scanning (EM) is dependent on many variables including the type of soil, amount of moisture, and local interference, but the depth capability is generally up to 20’ feet deep in standard soil conditions.

 - Ground Penetrating Radar - There is a common rule of thumb that GPR can detect objects that are 1 inch in diameter for every foot of depth.
 In practice, however, we have proven to be able to detect much deeper than this generalization.